It’s Ok To Rest

 It’s okay to not always be doing things for others.

-When you stop you will feel everything no you’ve been doing.
+When you stop you will feel everything you’ve been doing.

-Sure there a list of things you feel you need to get to,
+There will always be a list of chores and tasks you need to get to.

 Give yourself a moment to feel everything you are doing and have done leading up to this moment right here.